Xazax-hun/domains/README.md

 The goal is to build a framework that helps experimenting with numerical domains and static analysis methods to infer which regions in the 2D space are reachable by the programs written in the graphical language.
+To get basic syntax highlight for the language install `utils/ide/trlang/trlang.vsix` extension to VS code.

 # Running the interpreter